Catalexis-Code/VirusTotalDirectoryScanner/README.md

 # VirusTotalDirectoryScanner

 **VirusTotalDirectoryScanner** is a robust desktop application built with **.NET 10** and **Avalonia UI** that automates the process of scanning files for malware.
-It monitors a specific directory, automatically uploads new files to [VirusTotal](https://www.virustotal.com/), and sorts them into "Clean" or "Compromised" folders based on the scan results.
+It monitors a specific directory (we recommend that you configure it to your downloads directory), automatically uploads new files to [VirusTotal](https://www.virustotal.com/), and sorts them into "Clean" or "Compromised" folders based on the scan results.

+## About VirusTotal

+## What is Virus Total?
+**VirusTotal** is a free cloud-based malware scanning service that checks files using dozens of antivirus engines.
+It helps detect threats missed by single tools, provides quick results, and leverages community data for improved accuracy.
+Integrating it ensures a fast, reliable, and comprehensive way to verify file safety.

 ## 🚀 Features